 In June 2018, the Pentagon submitted a reprogramming request to Congress that added \$159.5 million to the FY2018 budget for Prompt Global Strike Capability Development.
 According to the documents supporting the reprogramming request, \$40.0 million would increase production of the hypersonic glide vehicles and prototypes, possibly to five per year, to support the Navy's CPS program; \$34.5 million would address the lack of autoclaves (high-temperature and pressure ovens) needed to produce the thermal protection systems for the CPS hypersonic glide vehicles; and \$20.0 million would improve the test and evaluation (T&E) infrastructure needed to support full-scale testing of the CPS system.
 The request also included \$65 million to support an accelerated demonstration of a new land-launched hypersonics capability.
-With this reprogramming request in place, funding for Prompt Global Strike Capability Development in FY2018 totaled \$374.9 million.104
+With this reprogramming request in place, funding for Prompt Global Strike Capability Development in FY2018 totaled \$374.9 million.
+105 https://comptroller.defense.gov/Portals/45/Documents/execution/reprogramming/fy2018/prior1415s/18-17\PA\June\2018\Omnibus.pdf

-The DOD budget request for FY2019 includes \$278 million for the CPS program.
-This includes \$263 million in defense-wide research and development account and \$15 million in Navy research and development accounts.
-Within the defense-wide account, DOD has allocated the full \$263 million to the Alternate Re-Entry System/Warhead Engineering line.
+The DOD budget request for FY2019 included \$278 million for the CPS program.
+This included \$263 million in defense-wide research and development account and \$15 million in Navy research and development accounts.
+Within the defense-wide account, DOD allocated the full \$263 million to the Alternate Re-Entry System/Warhead Engineering line.
 Moreover, as noted above, the defense-wide research and development account contains no funding for the program after FY2019, as the program is transitioning to the Navy's research and development accounts in FY2020.

-The budget documents indicate that, in FY2019, the program will focus on manufacturing and testing the booster and hypersonic glide body that will be used in the second Flight Experiment test and begin manufacturing and testing of the hypersonic glide body that will be used in the third test.
-It will also, among other tasks, "continue studies for future system development to examine cost, lethality, aerodynamic and thermal characteristics" and "conduct trade studies to evaluate system alternatives, affordability, and end-to-end system concepts."
+The budget documents indicated that, in FY2019, the program would focus on manufacturing and testing the booster and hypersonic glide body that will be used in the second Flight Experiment test and begin manufacturing and testing of the hypersonic glide body that will be used in the third test.
+It would also, among other tasks, "continue studies for future system development to examine cost, lethality, aerodynamic and thermal characteristics" and "conduct trade studies to evaluate system alternatives, affordability, and end-to-end system concepts."